PencilCode/reference/documents/turtle/drawon.html.md

 layout: reference
 ---

-**drawon** used to draw on a turtle or sprite to create new shapes.
+**drawon** is used to draw on a turtle or sprite to create new shapes.

 **drawon** lets you create new shapes by using creating a [sprite](sprite.html) to serve as a new canvas and drawing on it with a turtle to create your own shape, e.g. a new creature.

 First, name a sprite and a turtle by setting  variables.
 By default, a new sprite is an invisible 256 pixel square but you can change its [color](colors.html) and size.
-In this example, we are going to draw a dot on the sprite, using the turtle.
+In this example, we are going to draw a dot on a sprite using the turtle.

 <!--- what else -->
 <pre class="jumbo">